Natino64/Playstation-Purchases/README.md

 Is python not recognised by your command line?
 Here's how to fix the issue:

-It sounds like the Python executable path may not be in your system's PATH variable.
-This is a common issue on some systems.
-To resolve this, you need to add the path to the Python executable to your system's PATH.

 #### For Mac:

 1. **Find Python Executable Path:**